 Delaware invests proceeds into projects that directly reduce GHG emissions and promote innovative climate policy.
 To date Delaware has invested approximately 11 percent of RGGI proceeds into GHG reductions and policy development.
 In 2013, the State of Delaware used RGGI funds to assist in the deployment of Executive Order 41, which was directed at reducing GHG, increasing resilience to climate change and flood, and sea level rise avoidance.
 The Executive Order has resulted in the development of a state GHG emissions target, over 150 climate change adaptation recommendations, and specific guidance for state investments to avoid areas subject to flooding and future sea level rise.

-Delaware has invested approximately 21 percent of its cumulative-to-date investments in low-income home weatherization and low-income heating assistance, implemented by the Delaware Division of Energy and Climate housed in the Department of Natural Resources and Environmental Control (DNREC).
-DNREC also administers a GHG reduction grant program which supports a variety of emission reduction projects with businesses, schools, non-profits, and local governments across the state.
+Home weatherization and heating assistance to low-income Delawareans is also a key area for RGGI proceeds investments.
+Delaware has invested approximately 61 percent of its cumulative-to-date investments in low-income home weatherization and low-income heating assistance, implemented by the Delaware Division of Energy and Climate housed in the Department of Natural Resources and Environmental Control (DNREC).